77Vincent/vinslider/README.md

 > false: The opposite direction.

-> NOTE: This only affects the auto playing.
-Controller event or scolling will still obey their original direction.
+> *NOTE: This only affects the auto playing.
+Controller event or scolling will still obey their original direction*.

 ## FEATURES

 * Vinslider will be immediately stopped if the DOM element is not found or improper.
 * Currently touch event on mobile devices is not supported yet.

-## NOTES
-* After successfully initiating a Vinslider, you will normally get three ul elements in the parent wrapper, which are
-  > vinmain: the main container of the sliders.

-  > vinpager: the container of the pagers.

-  > vincontroller: the container of the controllers.
-* All items are absolute positioned in the slider, so that a height for the vinmain or the parent wrapper is needed.
-* All animations are taken care by CSS transition.
-By default it is 0.75s and ease-in-out, customize it as you wish.

 ## TEST

-Open the demo.html
+Open the demo.html in the repository to see the demo of Vinslider.

 ## CONTRIBUTOR